quic-mtuttle/aimet/Docs/featureguide/adaround.rst

 Complementary techniques
 ------------------------

-As a standalone, AdaRound can yield a significant improvement in performance.
-If you'd like to layer other techniques with AdaRound, it is recommended to apply AdaRound:
+As a standalone technique, AdaRound can yield a significant improvement in performance.
+To layer other techniques with AdaRound, we recommend applying AdaRound:

-- After batch norm folding (BNF) and cross layer equalization (CLE): Applying these techniques first can improve the accuracy gained using AdaRound.
+After batch norm folding (BNF) and cross layer equalization (CLE).
+    Applying these techniques first can improve the accuracy gained using AdaRound.
-- Before quantization aware training (QAT): AdaRound serves as a well-disciplined weights initialization method for QAT
+Before quantization aware training (QAT).
+    AdaRound serves as a well-disciplined weights initialization method for QAT.

 Hyper parameters